Icinga/icingaweb2-module-director/doc/75-Background-Daemon.md

 All of this runs before the daemon tells systemd that it's ready.
-The shipped unit is `Type=notify` with systemd's default `TimeoutStartSec` of 90 seconds, which is shorter than a single DB retry window.
+The shipped unit is `Type=notify` with systemd's default `TimeoutStartSec` of 90 seconds, which is shorter than a single DB or API retry window.
 Raise it with a drop-in if you add these flags to the unit:

 ```sh